ctb/shmlast/README.rst

 To fit the model, the e-values are first scaled to a more suitable range using the equation ``Es = -log10(E)``, where ``Es`` is the scaled e-value. e-values of 0 are set to an arbitrarily small value to allow for log-scaling.
-The *fit* column of the model is this scaled value.
+The *E\_scaled* column of the model is this scaled value.

 The model plot is named ``$QUERY.x.$DATABASE.crbl.model.plot.pdf`` by default.